tristankechlo/1.16.1-Improved-Vanilla/README.md

 ### things I changed:

 - spawners are mineable with silk-touch pickaxes
 - right-click crops to harvest them
 - mobs can drop their spawn-egg at a 1% chance
+- (1.16 only) right-click spawner to open GUI and edit the potential spawns
+  - number of spawn-eggs inside is the chance that this spawn gets picked next, in comparison to other spawn-eggs
+  - number of spawn-eggs won't effect the number of spawned entities